-The best PDF readers for Mac can read, edit, and more on your iMac or Macbook.
+The best PDF readers for Mac can allow you to not just read, but also edit, annotate and more on your iMac or Macbook.

-PDF readers have become a normal part of the internet, with a huge number of PDF documents available online for a wide range of purposes, for the simple reason that it can be read by users with different operating systems.
+This is especially important as using PDF readers has become a normal online activity, with a huge number of PDF documents available on the internet for a wide range of purposes, for the simple reason that it can be read by users with different operating systems.

 While Apple Books includes a feature for reading and organizing PDF files, it does have some limitations.
 For example, it won't work with DRM protected files, plus it only allows for the reading of PDF files while other software can allow for the editing, annotating, and even e-signing of PDF documents.
 There are also document scanning apps available for working with PDF files.